 - Ensure compliance with company and regulatory requirements.

-4. Consider different views/perspectives
+4. Consider different views and perspectives

 Ideally, Standard Operating Procedures should be written by a team that includes personnel from different areas.
-However, in the real world, they are written by just one person.
+However, in the real world, they are often written by just one person.
 If this is the case, the person in charge of creating them should:

-- Interview someone that performs the job, a supervisor and the people in charge of ensuring that quality, health, safety and environmental requirements are met.
+- Interview someone that performs the job, a supervisor, and the people in charge of ensuring that quality, health, safety, and environmental requirements are met.

 - Have people from different areas review and comment before releasing the final Standard Operating Procedure.

 Standard Operating Procedures should be clear and concise.
 Sentences must be as short as possible.
 People usually don’t want to read Standard Operating Procedures, they must, so making them clear and easy to read is essential.